mholson/mho_bespoke_notes/README.md

 This repository is a collection of my public facing tex files and my custom style files.
 Some files will not work out of the box because the appropriate assets, such as images, are not part of this repository.
-However, I do that it might ignite some inspiration for your own setups.
+However, I do hope that this brings someone a little tex inspiration for their own setup much in the same way that I have benefited from the shared work of others.

 ## Cheatsheets